 “This ranges from the choice of components to how we design and manage infrastructure on a daily basis, with integrated teams of engineers.
 The regulations are demanding, we are demanding, and our commitment is recognised.
 But to be honest, public authorities are not always aware of the energy consumption revolution due to the massive growth of social media, IOT, et cetera,” says Coquio.

 “So we are going ahead of the regulations and we are positioning ourselves as the leader on this, by contributing to the Green Grid Energy Efficiency or the European commission works, for example.
 We have won industry awards welcoming our use of free cooling, sea water cooling like in the Nordics.
 In the case of MRS2 data center, we are working on leveraging ground water cooling from an underground river.
 But technological progress allows new improvements every day, so the progress margin still exists.”

-Finally, Coquio shared why he thinks Interxion and its Marseille base is unique, asserting that the company is the first and only major provider of colocation data centre services in Marseille, with the area being THE market to target.
+Finally, Coquio shared why he thinks Interxion and its Marseille base is unique, asserting that the company is the first and only major provider of colocation data center services in Marseille, with the area being THE market to target.

-“Interxion is also carrier – neutral, meaning we don’t compete with our customers by offering additional services.
-Because of this policy we have fostered a community of customers who can connect, transact and grow their business all from within the data centre, which we’ve see evidenced by the sheer growth of IP traffic,” says Coquio.
+“Interxion is also carrier – neutral, meaning we don't compete with our customers by offering additional services.
+Because of this policy we have fostered a community of customers who can connect, transact and grow their business all from within the data center, which we've see evidenced by the sheer growth of IP traffic,” says Coquio.

 “In 3 years, Marseille has become the 5th largest hub in Europe in terms of traffic, with over 22,000 cross connects!
 In addition to these two crucial points, I think that what differentiates us is also our greater adaptability to the needs and quality requirements of our customers, coupled with a capacity for long-term support and advice.”